-This 141st, episode is titled, Behind Enemy Lines.
+This 131st, episode is titled, Behind Enemy Lines.

 Throughout Turkish lands, Christians and Jews were given a measure of autonomy in running their own affairs.
 Note I said “a measure.”
 They weren’t free to live however they pleased.
-While there was a general, persistent low-grade animosity between Christians and their Turk-masters, there were periods of intense oppression and outright persecution.
+While there was a general, persistent low-grade animosity between Christians and their Turkish masters, there were periods of intense oppression and outright persecution.

-The Turk Sultan Murad IV conspired to assassinated Patriarch Cyril Lucaris, because he was regarded as a theological as well as political troublemaker.
-The Janissaries were sent to kill him on June 27, 1638; his body dumped over the side of a ship.
+The Turk Sultan Murad IV conspired to assassinated Patriarch Cyril Lucaris, because he was regarded as a theological as well as a political troublemaker.
+The Janissaries were sent to kill him on June 27, 1638; his body was dumped over the side of a ship.

 Once back in Russia, Peter used forced labor to build the port city of Petersburg as a “window on the West.”
 In 1713, it became the capital of Russia.
 He finally defeated the Swedes, gaining more territory.
-His trip to western European countries provided him new insights in how to streamline Russia’s military, government, and schools.
+His trip to western European countries provided him with new insights into how to streamline Russia’s military, government, and schools.

 So à “Off with is head.”

-Peter professed a faith in Christ, but it’s questionable if he did so for purely pragmatic reasons.
+Peter professed faith in Christ, but it’s questionable if he did so for purely pragmatic reasons.
 He venerated icons, quoted Scripture at length, cited the Liturgy by heart, and sang on occasion in church choirs.
 But he had little patience with the Patriarch of Moscow who opposed his “Western” innovations.

 The reigns of the next several Romanovs were marked by intrigue and palace coups.

 Catherine has sometimes been portrayed as an “Enlightened Despot.”
 She was steeped in the literature of the French philosophes.
-Diderot and Grimm spent time at her court, as did other Western thinkers.
+Diderot and Grimm spent time at her court, as did other western thinkers.
 She mostly refrained from terror in dealing with her opponents in bringing reforms.